cksystemsteaching/selfie/README.md

 Interestingly, the immediate value is split into two parts `imm1` and `imm2` of which the `imm2` part containing the 5 LSBs of `imm` is encoded where otherwise `rd` is encoded.
 The reason for that is to have all parameters other than immediate values always encoded by the same bits in all formats which enables fast decoding of RISC-V instructions in hardware.
 Difficult to read for us but easy for the machine which matters more in this case!

 From now on we do not explicitly decode instructions anymore but feel free to practice yourself.
-For example, the above instruction `sd a0,-8(gp)` is encoded in `0xFEA1BC23`.
+For example, the instruction `sd a0,-8(gp)` is encoded in `0xFEA1BC23`.
 Decoding it according to the S-Format reveals that the opcode of `sd` is `0x23`.
 Try to figure out what the register numbers of `a0` and `gp` are and how the offset `-8` is encoded.
 Hint: `-8` in 12-bit two's complement is `111111111000`.

-In order to validate your findings you may want to have a look at the source code in `selfie.c` again which formally defines everything we describe here.
+In order to validate your findings you may want to have another look at the source code in `selfie.c` which formally defines everything we describe here.
 Look for the definitions of the global variables `REG_A0` and `REG_GP`.
 The opcode of `sd` is defined by the global variable `OP_STORE`.
+Even `funct3` which we previously ignored is defined for `sd` by the global variable `F3_SD`.
+It determines the size of the stored machine word to be a double word.
+Other choices such as `F3_SW` for storing single words are possible but not relevant here.
 The code that encodes and decodes instructions in S-Format is defined by the procedures `encode_s_format` and `decode_s_format`, respectively.
 There are similar procedures for the other formats as well.

+Let us now take a look at the `ld` instruction for loading double words from memory into a register...

 `ld rd,imm(rs1)`: `rd = memory[rs1 + imm]; pc = pc + 4` with `-2^11 <= imm < 2^11`